Patronage: United States

 In the United States during the Gilded Age, patronage became a controversial issue.
 Tammany boss William M. Tweed was an American politician who ran what is considered now to have been one of the most corrupt political machines in the country's history.
 Tweed and his corrupt associates ruled for a brief time with absolute power over the city and state of New York.
-At the height of his influence, Tweed was the third-largest landowner in New York City, a director of the Erie Railway, the Tenth National Bank, and the New-York Printing Company, as well as proprietor of the Metropolitan Hotel.
+At the height of his influence, Tweed was the third-largest landowner in New York City, a director of the Erie Railway, the Tenth National Bank, and the New York Printing Company, as well as proprietor of the Metropolitan Hotel.
 At times he was a member of the United States House of Representatives, the New York City Board of Advisors, and the New York State Senate.
 In 1873, Tweed was convicted for diverting between $40 million and $200 million of public monies.

 Six months after James Garfield became president in 1881, Charles J. Guiteau, a disappointed office-seeker, assassinated him.
 To prevent further political violence and to assuage public outrage, Congress passed the Pendleton Act in 1883, which set up the Civil Service Commission.
 Henceforth, applicants for most federal government jobs would have to pass an examination.
 Federal politicians' influence over bureaucratic appointments waned, and patronage declined as a national political issue.

 Beginning in 1969, a Supreme Court case in Chicago, Michael L. Shakman v.
 Democratic Organization of Cook County, occurred involving political patronage and its constitutionality.
-Shakman claimed that much of the patronage going on in Chicago politics was unlawful on the grounds of the first and fourteenth amendments.
+Shakman claimed that much of the patronage going on in Chicago politics was unlawful on the grounds of the First and Fourteenth Amendments.
 Through a series of legal battles and negotiations, the two parties agreed upon The Shakman Decrees.
 Under these decrees, it was declared that the employment status of most public employees could not be affected positively or negatively based on political allegiance, with exceptions for politically inclined positions.
 The case is still in negotiation today, as there are points yet to be decided.

 Political patronage is not always considered corrupt.
 In the United States, the U.S. Constitution provides the president with the power to appoint individuals to government positions.
 The president also may appoint personal advisers without congressional approval.
 Not surprisingly, these individuals tend to be supporters of the president.
-Similarly, at the state and local levels, governors and mayors retain appointments powers.
+Similarly, at the state and local levels, governors and mayors retain appointment powers.
 Some scholars have argued that patronage may be used for laudable purposes, such as the "recognition" of minority communities through the appointment of their members to a high-profile position.
-Bearfield has argued that patronage be used for four general purposes: create or strengthen a political organization; achieve democratic or egalitarian goals; bridge political divisions and create coalitions, and to alter the existing patronage system.
+Bearfield has argued that patronage be used for four general purposes: to create or strengthen a political organization; achieve democratic or egalitarian goals; bridge political divisions and create coalitions, and alter the existing patronage system.